Photojournalism: Ethical, legal, and social considerations

 Photojournalism works within the same ethical approaches to objectivity that are applied by other journalists.
 What to photograph, what to include in the frame, how to curate, and how to edit are constant considerations.
 Photographing news for an assignment or to illustrate a story can present many possible ethical problems.
 Photojournalists have a moral responsibility to decide what pictures to take, what picture to stage, and what pictures to show the public.
-For example, photographs of violence and tragedy are prevalent in American journalism because, as an understated rule of thumb, "if it bleeds, it leads".
+For example, photographs of violence and tragedy are prevalent in US journalism because, as an understated rule of thumb, "if it bleeds, it leads".
 The public may be attracted to the spectacle of gruesome photographs and dramatic stories.
 Controversy may arise when deciding which photographs are too violent to show the public.

 Photographs of the dead or injured arouse controversy because, more often than not, the name of person depicted in the photograph is not given in the caption.
 The photograph of the street execution of a Viet Cong soldier during the Vietnam War provoked a lot of interest because it captured the exact moment of death.
 The victim's wife learned about her husband's death when she was given a newspaper with the photo on the front page.
 This photo has claimed a reputation of "galvanizing the anti-war movement in the United States" and impacted many people's perception of the war.
 Being exposed to such violence can have physiological and psychological effects on those who document it and is but one of many different forms of emotional labor that photojournalists report experiencing.
 In this case, the photographer Eddie Adams was quoted saying "I was getting money for showing one man killing another.
 Two lives were destroyed, and I was getting paid for it.
 I was a hero."
 He expressed how this photo haunted him due to its impact on the world.